felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 I had missed the boat, and with each passing day felt more like giving up.

+I deeply felt like I wasn't
+accomplishing as much as I should have, considering the amount of energy I was pouring daily into my work, yet I had no idea what I could try to find a solution to my problems.
+From the outside, it might have looked like this:

+{{< figure src="/img/too-busy.jpeg" position="center" caption="''Just get off your bike for a second!''" >}}

 The only thing pushing me forward was the fact that my colleagues depended on my work, as amateurish as it was.
 I could entertain the idea of going down in a big ball of fire, but I didn't want my colleagues to suffer the fall with me.
 I wanted them to thrive and excel at their respective tasks.
-Ironically, I now believe this is precisely the kind of mindset that drives the DevOps philosophy: Do everything you can to maximize the value your peers can deliver.
+Ironically, I now believe this is precisely the kind of mindset that drives the DevOps philosophy, to do everything you can to maximize the value your peers can deliver.
 However, I was simply too discouraged at the time to realize this...